-PUTTING THE CAP ON VALVE-CAP STEALING 1 - - - - - - - - /
+PUTTING THE CAP ON VALVE-CAP STEALING 1 ----

-Someon's ovidently has a form of kleptomania directed toward valvo-caps on automobile tire valves.
-This is a bit far fetched to be sure, but the strange disappearance of the caps is not.
+Someon's evidently has a form of kleptomania directed toward valvo-caps on automobile tire valves.
+This is a bit far fetched to be sure, but the strange disappearance of the caps is aggravating.

-It is very annoying to find one sot of four of these missing, but to find a second set missing is rather aggravating.
+It is very annoying to find one sot of four of these missing, but to find a second set missing is rather for possible causes.

-A close scrutiny of other cars in the garages, uncovers the dismaying evidence that practically all cars are boroft of their caps and to all appearances they have been the prey of some ncfarious bandits.
+A close scrutiny of other cars in the garages, uncovers the dismaying evidence that practically all cars are bereft of their caps and to all appearances they have been the prey of some nofarious bandits.

 What!
-Crime in Greenbelt?
-This is indeed unheard of, but lot us look for possible causes.
+Crimo in Groonbolt?
+This is indeed unheard of, but lot us look

-First of all, there are a number of children who play in the garage aroa-ways.
+First of all, there are a number of children who play in the garage area-ways.
 These could be accused.

-Secondly, there are also a number of bicycles in Greenbelt.
+Secondly, there are also a number of bicycles in Groenbelt.
 Now tire valves on bicycles are of the same size as those on cars, a coincidence generally known.
-A bicycle has two tiros; a car has four.
+A bicycle has two tires; a car has four.
 At present there are many more cars than bieyeles in Greenbelt.
-Word all the caps taken from cars put on bicycles, there still would be many more than necessary.
+Were all the caps taken from cars put on bicycles, there still would be many more than necessary.

-Is this morely a childish prank, to be winked at and forgetten, or is this only the beginning of a series of bolder coups?
+Is this morely a childish prank, to be winked at and forgotten, or is this only the beginning of a series of bolder coups?
 Be that as it may, something should be done in the matter and the situation corrected.